Top 25 US Universities with the Most Powerful Alumni Network

 • Mike Archer (Biology) B 1967 – Director of the Australian Museum, 1999–2003Stan Allen – Dean of the Princeton University School of Architecture; author of Points and Lines

-• OrleyAshenfelter – professor of economics, winner of the Frisch Medal (1982)Bruce Alger – former U.S. Representative for Texas’s the 5th congressional district, based in DallasKwame Anthony Appiah – professor of philosophy
+• OrleyAshenfelter – professor of economics, winner of the Frisch Medal (1982)Bruce Alger – former U.S. Representative for Texas’s 5th congressional district, based in DallasKwame Anthony Appiah – professor of philosophy

 • Philip Warren Anderson – Joseph Henry Professor of Physics and recipient of the Nobel Prize in Physics